acbilson/chaos-micropub/README.md

 A production-like uat server with:

-- A container program that can build Dockerfiles and run containers
+- Podman
 - OpenSSH
+- bash

-## Build - TODO
+## Build

-To build a Docker verify image on the uat server, run:
+To build a Docker verify image on the UAT server, run:

 `make build-uat`

-## Run - TODO
+## Deploy

-To deploy the UAT environment, run:
+To deploy the image on the UAT server, run:

 `make deploy-uat`

 The UAT image runs the Flask application behind UWSGI to mimic the production instance.

-## Test - TODO
+## Test

-Smoke tests are run on the production image with:
+Smoke tests are run on the UAT container with:

 `make smoketest`

-Smoke tests depend on the presence of two Docker images to mimic the production environment:

-- nginx:alpine-stable
-- acbilson/webhook-uat:alpine-3.12
+Right now, this only performs a health check.

 # Deploy